-Ensuring that the Arabic language flourishes in the digital world is a primary focal area of our research.
-Some of our current research projects address the challenges related to lack of content and equally important, extracting that content.
+Ensuring that the Arabic language flourishes in the digital world is a priority area of QCRI’s research.
+We are dedicated to promoting the Arabic language in the information age.
+Some of our current research projects address the challenges related to lack of content and equally important, extracting that content, analyzing and transforming it.

 Being part of a research institute in start-up mode, helping to build a strong team doing world class research, and at the same time experiencing a different environment in terms of culture and language, geography and climate.